Lapse candidature

 Lapse will be considered if:

-- your personal circumstances are such that completion during the lapse period is likely.
+- your personal circumstances will support completion during the lapsed period.

 Student visa holders

-Student visa holders who have concerns and questions on their visas should get advice from the visa support team since commencing lapse period means you are no longer enrolled.
+Student visa holders who have concerns and questions on their visas should seek advice from the Enrolment Compliance team since commencing lapse period means you are no longer enrolled.

-Resources that are accessed with the use of your student card, for example library borrowing and building access, are not available if your student card expires.
-Student cards cannot be renewed for students on lapsed candidature since you are not enrolled.
-If you need book borrowing access to the library, you can make arrangements directly with the Baillieu Library on +613 8344 0444 or via the complimentary membership form.
+Resources that are accessed with the use of your student card, for example building access, are not available if your student card expires.
+Student cards cannot be renewed for graduate researchers on lapsed candidature since you are not enrolled.

 You are only provided with access to an advisory committee or ongoing supervision with the permission of the relevant dean.
 You should discuss with your supervisors what level of support you can expect.
 As a minimum you should receive feedback on one complete draft of your thesis prior to submission for examination.